تخطَّ إلى المحتوى

 Type: (request: Request, options?: RenderOptions) => Promise<Response>

-This method calls the Astro page that matches the request, renders it, and returns a Promise to a Response object.
+A method that accepts a required request argument and an optional RenderOptions object.
+This calls the Astro page that matches the request, renders it, and returns a promise to a Response object.
 This also works for API routes that do not render pages.

 const response = await app.render(request);